Work On Lifestyle Residency Apartments In Full Swing - UrduPoint

 Work On Lifestyle Residency Apartments In Full Swing

-ISLAMABAD, (UrduPoint / Pakistan Point News - 21st Sep, 2022 ) :The construction work on Lifestyle Residency apartments at sector G-13 was in full swing and expected to be completed by December this year, an official in Federal Government Housing Authority (FGEHA) said on Wednesday.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 25th Sep, 2022 ) :The construction work on Lifestyle Residency apartments at sector G-13 was in full swing and expected to be completed by December this year, an official in Federal Government Housing Authority (FGEHA) said.

 "The project was expected to be completed by the end of the year 2020, however, due to multiple reasons such as the COVID-19 pandemic, increase in prices of construction materials as a whole, and steel, in particular, the desired targets could not be achieved, he told APP.